alexglow/alexglow.github.io/README.md

 # alexglow.github.io
-the wake book: an interactive novella
+the wake book: a synesthetic novella